NoahGav/oxide-lang/README.md

-# Oxide: A New Rust-Inspired Language
+# Oxide: A Proposal for a New Rust-Inspired Language

 ### Your Feedback Matters